 The directors are responsible for the other information.
-The other information comprises the information included in the [X report],[#] (but does not include the financial report and our auditor's report thereon.)
+The other information comprises the [information included in the [X report], the but does not include the financial report and our auditor's report thereon.)]

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of audit opinion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.